Essential Baby & Toddler Travel Products

 Enerplex Inflatable Bed

-This inflatable travel bed for toddlers is a reader favorite.
+Enerplex makes inflatable beds in a range of stiles.
+This toddler travel bed is a reader favorite.
 It’s shell with a foot-high wall with a separate inflatable mattress inside.
 It comes in its own bag with a small electric pump.

 I’m not sure it’s ideal to bring on a plane but it’s ideal for road trips, camping and staying with relatives.